 Minibeasts as teachers:

-Minibeasts are among the most important animals on the planet for humans – they dispose of waste, pollinate our crops, look after the soil and help balance the ecology of our habitats.
-They live among us in our everyday lives, in cities and in the countryside, in our houses and gardens.
-They are often the first nonhuman animals we have direct contact with as we grow up and they can teach us respect and love for all living beings.
+Minibeasts are among the most important animals on the planet for humans to pay attention to – they dispose of waste, pollinate crops, look after the soil and help balance the ecology of every habitat.
+They live among us in our everyday lives, in cities and in the countryside, in our houses and gardens and yet we remain so far apart in our mutual understanding and respect.
+They are often the first nonhuman animals we have direct contact with as we grow up and they can teach us love and empathy for all living beings.